WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   **When throttled, will retry up to 6 hours**.
 After the 6 hours pass, your event is either dropped or moved into the DLQ.
 Remember that you can **use Lambda destinations with async invokes**.

 - **ESM** invocation – this is where you can set filtering, batching and so on.
 It is **not the same as asynchronous** invocation, as the ESM invokes the AWS Lambda function synchronously (after it received the data from the source).
 Remember that **you can use Lambda destinations with stream-based ESM invokes**.

+#### SnapStart

+- **Only available for .NET runtime at the time of writing this**.

+- Instead of downloading the code and booting the VM, the **AWS Lambda services takes a snapshot of the VM when you modify the function and then restores that VM when necessary**.

+  - This process is much faster than the aforementioned steps improving the cold start performance in the process.

 ### Step Functions